AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

     with Ada.Text_IO; use Ada.Text_IO;

     procedure Integer_Type_Example is
-       --  Declare a signed integer type, and give the bounds type My_Int is range -1 ..
+       --  Declare a signed integer type,
+       --  and give the bounds
+       type My_Int is range -1 ..
 20;
        --                         ^ High bound
        --                   ^ Low bound

-       --  Like variables, type declarations can only appear in --  declarative regions
+       --  Like variables, type declarations can
+       --  only appear in declarative regions.
     begin
        for I in My_Int loop
           Put_Line (My_Int'Image (I));
+          --              ^ 'Image attribute
-          --              ^ 'Image attribute, converts a value to a --                 String
+          --                converts a value
+          --                to a String.
        end loop;
     end Integer_Type_Example;